matthew01lokiet/Personal-blog/_posts/2021-01-10-Spring-Core-Practical-Annotations.md

 That's how <b>Spring</b> will know to register them as beans!

-Nonetheless, the question arises - what is an <span class="inline_text">id</span> of such a created bean?
+Nonetheless, the question arises - what is an <span class="inline_text">id</span> of such as created bean?

-Without <span class="inline_text">id</span>, we can't even use it later, but we are never providing any distinctive name to be used by bean - so how it work?
+Without <span class="inline_text">id</span>, we can't even use it later, but we are never providing any distinctive name to be used by bean - so how it works?

 <b>Spring</b> has a simple mechanism that creates a distinctive <span class="inline_text">id</span> of a bean by getting the name of the class which has been
 annotated with <span class="inline_text">@Component</span> and translating it to the <span class="inline_text">camelCase</span> format.